AJenbo/DiabloGrooboAnalysis/readme.md

 [^9]: The compiler used to build retail versions of _Diablo_ further restricts the possible values as described in [[#Choosing the Initial RNG Seed|Choosing the Initial RNG Seed]].

-[^10]: Due to the type of psuedo-random number generator used and the range of valid dungeon seeds available, the number of distinct combinations is far smaller than might be expected as described in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]].
+[^10]: Due to the type of pseudo-random number generator used and the range of valid dungeon seeds available, the number of distinct combinations is far smaller than might be expected as described in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]].

 [^11]: Windows itself does not allow setting the date earlier than 1980, although this can be worked around in NT-based versions of Windows by setting the clock in the BIOS prior to booting.